Mantongash/quotes/README.md

    - INPUT: "User's Name"
    - INPUT: "A Quote"
    -  INPUT: "Quote Author"
-   - OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
+   - OUTPUT: "Adds the quote on the page"
-2. Displays an Error Message if Date Input Left Blank
+2. Displays an Error Message if form input fields leeft blank
    - INPUT: ""
    - OUTPUT: "Displays Error Message"
-3. Displays an Error Message if Gender Not Chosen
+3. Displays an upvote or downvote
-   - INPUT: ""
-   - OUTPUT: "Display an Error Message"
-4. Clears Form and Reset the Message on Click
-   - INPUT: "Click Reset Button"
+   - INPUT: "Click on upvote/downvote icon"
-   - OUTPUT: "Clears and Resets the Form"
+   - OUTPUT: "Show the number of upvotes and/or downvotes"

 ## Development

-Want to contribute?
-Great!
+We love  contributors

-To fix a bug or enhance an existing module, follow these steps:
+To fix a bug or enhance an existing feature, follow these steps:
 - Fork the repo
 - Create a new branch (git checkout -b improve-feature)
 - Make the appropriate changes in the files